Quick ROI snapshot: brands that work with influencers

 Omairys is a fashion micro influencer based in Boston who loves sharing hauls and outfit inspiration.
 She’s a frequent partner with Shein and Amazon, bringing her audience the best budget-friendly fashion finds.
 With trendy content like “get ready with me” videos, styling tips, and must-have hauls, she connects with young people that’s all about staying on top of the latest trends without breaking the bank.

 So the Shein partnership was a natural outcome since the audience of both perfectly aligns.
-Omairys posted a reel with a paid partnership tag where she incorporated affiliate coupons with discounts.
+Omairys posted a reel with a paid partnership tag where she incorporated affiliate marketing coupons with discounts.
 In the video she demonstrated different outfits for warm weather ranging from classic to casual style.

 Brands that collaborate with small influencers on Instagram.
 Image source.